 - The Council is currently preparing a review of its adopted Core Strategy and Policies development plan document (December 2011) and a Site Allocations and Policies (incorporating IP-One Area Action Plan) development plan document.
 These documents form the Council's Local Plan, which guides future development in the Borough. - 2.
 Proposed submission versions of the two plans were published for public consultation on 12th December 2014, under regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012.
-This followed informal consultation (under regulation 18) between January and March 2014. - 3.
-The Core Strategy and Policies development plan document review (hereinafter referred to as the Core Strategy review) will replace the adopted Core Strategy and Policies development plan document when adopted (anticipated in late 2015). - 4.
+This followed on from an informal consultation (under regulation 18) which was undertaken between January and March 2014.
+Following representations received on the Proposed Submission plans and changes in national policy, in October 2015 Pre-Submission Main Modifications were published for consultation. - The Core Strategy and Policies development plan document review (hereinafter referred to as the Core Strategy review) will replace the adopted Core Strategy and Policies development plan document when adopted (anticipated in mid-2016). - 4.
 The Site Allocations and Policies (incorporating IP-One Area Action Plan) development plan document (DPD) (hereinafter referred to as the Site Allocations Plan) is a new plan.
-It will replace the remaining saved policies of the adopted Ipswich Local Plan (November 1997) when adopted (anticipated in late 2015). - 5.
-The Council is undertaking a public consultation on the Core Strategy review, the Site Allocations Plan and their supporting sustainability appraisal and appropriate assessment reports.
-The consultation period will run from Friday 12th December 2014 to Thursday 5th March 2015 and further details can be found on the Council's website, www.ipswich.gov.uk/consultations, at the Council's offices at Grafton House and the Customer Services Centre at the Town Hall, or in Ipswich libraries.
+It will replace the remaining saved policies of the adopted Ipswich Local Plan (November 1997) when adopted (anticipated in mid-2016). - 5.
+The Council is undertaking a public consultation on Pre-Submission Main Modifications to the Core Strategy review and the Site Allocations Plan and their supporting sustainability appraisal and appropriate assessment reports with addenda.
+The consultation period will run from Friday 9th October 2015 to Monday 23rd November 2015 and further details can be found on the Council's website, www.ipswich.gov.uk/consultations, at the Council's offices at Grafton House and the Customer Services Centre at the Town Hall, or in Ipswich libraries.